Microtonality: Microtonality in rock music

 Early microtonal guitars focused on issues with the 12-tone equal temperament system.
 In 1829, Thomas Perronet Thompson designed the Enharmonic Guitar that featured small holes where frets could be inserted.
-Later developments from Luthier René Lacôte and Paul Kochendorfer include an adjustable ebony-mounted frets and levers to simultaneously adjust multiple frets.
+Later developments from Luthier René Lacôte and Paul Kochendorfer include adjustable ebony-mounted frets and levers to simultaneously adjust multiple frets.
 A form of microtone known as the blue note is an integral part of rock music and one of its predecessors, the blues.
 The blue notes, located on the third, fifth, and seventh notes of a diatonic major scale, are flattened by a variable microtone.
 Joe Monzo has made a microtonal analysis of the song "Drunken Hearted Man", written and recorded by the delta blues musician Robert Johnson.

 Musicians such as Jon Catler have incorporated microtonal guitars like 31-tone equal tempered guitar and a 62-tone just intonation guitar in blues and jazz rock music.

 English rock band Radiohead has used microtonal string arrangements in their music, such as on "How to Disappear Completely" from the album Kid A.

 American band Secret Chiefs 3 has been making its own custom "microtonal" instruments since the mid 1990s.
 The proprietary tuning system they use in their Ishraqiyun aspect is ratio-based, not equal temperament.
 The band's leader Trey Spruance, also of Mr. Bungle, challenges the terminology of "microtonality" as a development that instead of liberating tonal sensibility to a universe of diverse possibilities, both new and historical, instead mainly serves to reinforce the idea that the universal standard for "tone" is the (western) semitone.

 Australian band King Gizzard and the Lizard Wizard utilises microtonal instruments, including custom microtonal guitars modified to play in 24-TET tuning.
 Tracks with these instruments appear on their albums Flying Microtonal Banana, K.G, and L.W..

 American band Horse Lords uses just intonation, playing hand-modified guitars with repositioned frets.

-American band The Mercury Tree began incorporating microtonality in their 2014 album Countenance, using quarter tones on the song "Vestigial".
-In their 2016 album Permutations, they continued exploring quarter tones, and the track "Ether / Ore" was composed using the Carlos Alpha tuning.
-Their 2018 collaborative EP with Cryptic Ruse, titled Cryptic Tree, utilized both 23-TET and 17-TET.
-The 2019 album Spidermilk and the 2023 album Self Similar both feature 17 notes per octave, with the latter also including tracks in 34-TET and 68-TET.

-Ventifacts, a prog-rock and folk songwriting duo between Ben Spees (of The Mercury Tree) and Damon Waitkus (of Jack O' the Clock) have made music which is exclusively microtonal.
-The tuning systems they use are free pitch, 24-TET, 17-TET, 22-TET, 10-TET and 20-TET.

 American band Dollshot used quarter tones and other microtonal intervals in their album Lalande.

-American instrumental trio Consider the Source employs microtonal instruments in their music.

-Australian alternative musician Jack Tickner uses a just intonation guitar in releases like his 2018 EP Reassuring Weight.
+Canadian experimental duo Angine de Poitrine features a guitarist/bassist playing a microtonal doubleneck instrument.